tanaygupta0610/VersaBot/README.md

 # VersaBot
-This is a discord bot created by Tanay Gupta in March 2025 and has been active since.
+VersaBot is a discord bot created by me in the month of March, 2025.
-VersaBot is your all-in-one multifunctional Discord bot, designed to entertain, inform, and assist!
+This bot is your all-in-one multifunctional Discord bot, designed to entertain, inform, and assist!
 Whether you're looking for music recommendations, curious about the weather, seeking a motivational quote, or just want to play a quick game of Truth or Dare — VersaBot has you covered.

 ---